-It is a simple, really easy and frugal method to create a picture to colour, apply techniques and make your own version of the art masterpiece.
+Creating an outline is a simple, really easy and frugal method to create an outlined picture which is instantly ready for your child to colour, apply art techniques, experiment with different art mediums, or to make your own version of the art masterpiece.

-- You need a tracing pad/ tracing paper (available fairly cheap at stationary or at large department stores) and a photocopier or printer and prints of art works (postcards, calendars, books, prints).
+- You need a tracing pad/ tracing paper (available fairly cheap at stationary or at large department stores) and a photocopiers or printer and prints of art works (postcards, calendars, books, prints).

 - Select the picture you want to trace.
 Size doesn’t really matter.
 You can enlarge any small picture on your printer.
 If the picture is larger than your tracing paper, just section off the picture and trace each section separately.